lajobu/LSTM_stocks_thesis/README.md

 # LSTM_stocks_thesis:

 This repository is part of the dissertation *Challenging the weak form of market efficiency: a univariate LSTM model to forecast the IBEX 35 index* by Jorge Bueno Perez (@lajobu).

-The related work is part of the master's thesis of the master studies in Data Science and Business Analytics at the University of Warsaw (Poland).
+The related work is part of the final dissertation of the master studies in *Data Science and Business Analytics* at the *University of Warsaw (Poland)*.

 # Summary: